SophiaRauh/fr_de_connectives_alignment/README.md

 # Aligning German/French Connectives
 This program can be used to extract the word alignment based on a file in pharaoh format and to align French and German connectives.

+If you use the code for your research, please cite the following:

+Sophia Rauh, Karolina Zaczynska and Peter Bourgonje.
+Toward a Multilingual Connective Database: Aligning German/French Concessive Connectives.
+To appear in _Proceedings of the 19th Conference on Natural Language Processing (KONVENS 2023)_.

 ## Installation
 The project is written with Python 3.
 Further requirements are:
 * nltk